tanloong/neosca/README.md

 #### Expand Wildcards

-Use the `--expand-wildcards` option to print all files that match your wildcard pattern.
+Use `--expand-wildcards` to print all files that match your wildcard pattern.
 This can help you ensure that your pattern matches all desired files and excludes any unwanted ones.
 Note that files that do not exist on the computer will not be included in the output, even if they match the specified pattern.

 ```sh
 nsca sample10[1-9].txt sample1[1-9][0-9].txt sample200.txt --expand-wildcards